Kenosha County’s Summer Youth Employment Program marks another season of success

-No matter how they approach it, participants in Kenosha County’s Summer Youth Employment Program gain more than a little spending money.
+No matter how they approach it, participants in Kenosha County’s Summer Youth Employment Program gained more than a little spending money.

 The program, now in its 14th season, offers at-risk youth a productive way to spend time during the summer while teaching valuable work and life skills for the future.